oswaldderiemaecker/Conteneurs-Docker-concepts-et-principes/README.md

 To add a manager to this swarm, run 'docker swarm join-token manager' and follow the instructions.
 ```

+#### Adding an AWS worker

+* AMI ID: ami-0dc53f9699f425293
+* Instance Type t1.micro
+* Security Group Ingress on all ports and allow all traffic on 0.0.0.0/0

 #### Worker Joining the Manager

 ```bash